zetianluo/Data-Science-Portfolio/README.md

-# data-science-portfolio
+# Data Science Portfolio
-Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
-Presented in the form of iPython Notebooks
+This repository containing portfolio of data science projects completed by my team for academic, self learning and research.
+Presented in the form of iPython Notebooks.

+_Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._